604adrian/Emojification/README.md

 Emojification is a module to turn strings of text into strings of emoji.
+See it in action with this demo: https://604adrian.github.io/emojify-on-the-web/
 # Highlights
 * [Modes](#Modes)
 * [Wildcards](#Wildcards)
 * [Quotations](#Quotations)
 # Install
 To install Emojification, first download the package:
-> npm install emojification
+<pre>npm install emojification</pre>

 # Usage
 Once you've installed Emojification, you can use it in your projects to quickly convert between text and emoji.
 Here is a basic example: